Mughal painting: Jahangir (1605–1627)

 'Jahangir Preferring a Sufi Shaikh to Kings', c.
 1615–1618, Bichitr, Freer Gallery of Art.

 Jahangir had an artistic inclination and during his reign Mughal painting developed further.
+Like Akbar, Jahangir collected illuminated Persian manuscripts and albums, alongside European paintings.
 Brushwork became finer and the colours lighter.
 Jahangir was also deeply influenced by European painting.
 During his reign he came into direct contact with the English Crown and was sent gifts of oil paintings, which included portraits of the King and Queen.
 He encouraged his royal atelier to take up the single point perspective favored by European artists, unlike the flattened multi-layered style used in traditional miniatures.
 He particularly encouraged paintings depicting events of his own life, individual portraits, and studies of birds, flowers and animals.
 The Tuzk-e-Jahangiri (or Jahangirnama), written during his lifetime, which is an autobiographical account of Jahangir's reign, has several paintings, including some unusual subjects such as the union of a saint with a tigress, and fights between spiders.
-Mughal paintings made during Jahangir's reign continued the trend of Naturalism and were influenced by the resurgence of Persian styles and subjects over more traditional Hindu.
+Mughal paintings made during Jahangir's reign continued the trend of naturalism and were influenced by the resurgence of Persian styles and subjects over more traditional Hindu.